-- (f) abandoned vehicles

-- (g) private streets and unadopted highways

-- (h) interference with highways and streets

-- (i) footpaths, cycleways and bridleways

-- (j) sewers and land drainage

-- (k) the management of on and off street parking

-- (I) transport

-- (m) fleet management and maintenance

-- (n) Traffic Management Statutory Duty

-- 2. In relation to road traffic orders: - (a) To make and implement temporary road traffic orders under the provisions of any relevant legislation. - (b) Subject to there being no unresolved objection, to make and implement traffic regulation orders. - 3.
-To arrange for the temporary prohibition or restriction of traffic on roads by temporary traffic regulation order or notice and the temporary diversion of rights of way. - 4.
-To deal with all matters relating to the private street works code and to inspect and adopt sewers following private street works. - To exercise the Council's powers to name streets and require the renumbering of buildings in streets, subject to consultation with Ward Councillors. - To exercise the Council's powers and duties in relation to the safety of reservoirs. - 7.
-To be the lead Local Flood Authority, responsible for the powers transferred from the Environment Agency, including ordinary watercourse regulation under the Flood Risk Regulation 2009 and Flood and Water Management Act 2010. - 8.
-To be responsible for operation of the Council's policy with respect to sewer ownership and water resources (non-mains water) and oversee the Council's obligations as a riparian owner. - 9.
-To serve notices of approval or rejection of plans under Sections 263 and 264 of the Public Health Act 1936. - 10.
-To recover the cost of maintaining certain lengths of public sewers under Section 24 of the Public Health Act 1936. - 11.
-The power to make arrangements with the appropriate statutory undertakers to ensure the provision of utilities to service developments promoted by the Council or to localities within the area of the Council where the Council deems such provision to be necessary.
+CORPORATE public DIRECTOR (f) abandoned vehicles ECONOMIC (g) private streets and unadopted highways GROWTH, (h) interference with highways and streets ENVIRONMENT, (i) footpaths, cycleways and bridleways AND INFRASTRUCTURE (j) sewers and land drainage(k) the management of on and off street parking INFRASTRUCTURE (I) transport (m) fleet management and maintenance (n) Traffic Management Statutory Duty including the authority to grant or refuse privileges, licences, permits, approvals and consents relating to matters in, on, over or under the highway, serve, receive and advertise notices, execute works, recover costs and authorise any appropriate enforcement and legal action.
+2. In relation to road traffic orders: (a) To make and implement temporary road traffic orders under the provisions of any relevant legislation. (b) Subject to there being no unresolved objection, to make and implement traffic regulation orders.
+3. To arrange for the temporary prohibition or restriction of traffic on roads by temporary traffic regulation order or notice and the temporary diversion of rights of way.
+4. To deal with all matters relating to the private street works code and to inspect and adopt sewers following private street works.
+5. To exercise the Council's powers to name streets and require the renumbering of buildings in streets, subject to consultation with Ward Councillors.
+6. To exercise the Council's powers and duties in relation to the safety of reservoirs.
+7. To be the lead Local Flood Authority, responsible for the powers transferred from the Environment Agency, including ordinary watercourse regulation under the Flood Risk Regulation 2009 and Flood and Water Management Act 2010.
+8. To be responsible for operation of the Council's policy with respect to sewer ownership and water resources (non-mains water) and oversee the Council's obligations as a riparian owner.
+9. To serve notices of approval or rejection of plans under Sections 263 and 264 of the Public Health Act 1936.
+10. To recover the cost of maintaining certain lengths of public sewers under Section 24 of the Public Health Act 1936.
+11. The power to make arrangements with the appropriate statutory undertakers to ensure the provision of utilities to service developments promoted by the Council or to localities within the area of the Council where the Council deems such provision to be necessary.